-"No, madame, your majesty is mistaken."
-"Sir!"
-"It would be saying.
-There has been some justice in the grief of the people.
+It would be saying, 'There has been some justice in the grief of the people.
 I am come to pardon.
 It is I who am the chief of the nation, and the king.
-It is I who am at the head of the French revolution, as in former days Henry III. placed himself at the head of the League.
+It is I who am at the head of the French Revolution, as in former days Henry III. placed himself at the head of the League.
 Your generals are my officers, your National Guards my soldiers, your magistrates are my men of business.
-Instead of urging me onward, follow me, if you are able to do so.
-The greatness of my stride will prove to you once more that I am the King of France, the successor of Charlemagne."
-"He is right," said the king, in a sorrowful tone.
-"Oh!" exclaimed the queen, "for mercy's sake, listen not to this man-this man is your enemy."
-"Madame," said Gilbert, "his majesty himself is about to tell you what he thinks of the words I have spoken."
-"I think, sir, that you are the first who, up to this moment, has dared to speak the truth to me."
-"The truth!" cried the queen.
-"Gracious Heaven! what is it you are saying?"
-"Yes, madame," rejoined Gilbert, "and impress yourself fully with this fact, that truth is the only torch which can point out and save royalty from the dark abyss into which it is now being hurled."
-And while uttering these words, Gilbert bowed humbly, as low as even to the knees of Marie Antoinette.
-CHAPTER IV.
+Instead of urging me onward, follow me if you are able to do so.
+The greatness of my stride will prove to you once more that I am the king of France, the successor of Charlemagne.'

+He is right, said the king, in a sorrowful tone.

+Oh! exclaimed the queen, for mercy's sake listen not to this man! this man is your enemy.

+Madame, said Gilbert, his Majesty himself is about to tell you what he thinks of the words I have spoken.

+I think, sir, that you are the first who up to this moment has dared to speak the truth to me.

+The truth! cried the queen.
+Gracious Heaven! what is it you are saying.

+Yes, Madame, rejoined Gilbert, and impress yourself fully with this fact, that truth is the only torch which can point out and save royalty from the dark abyss into which it is now being hurried.

+And while uttering, these words, Gilbert bowed humbly, as low as even to the knees of Marie Antoinette.